 Best Protocols for Safeguard

 Safety saves lives!! prevention is better than cure.
 Safety shall never be compromised.
 All COVID-19 social distancing must be followed.
 We must remember that we are still in a constant battle with COVID-19.
 Our safety procedures make a gigantic difference to us and to others.
 Wearing a mask can save us from this deadly predator.
 We shall be well aware of infection control hand wash protocols.
-Washing hands is always better than sanitiser when given a choice.
+Washing hands is always better than sanitizer when given a choice.
 We must clean hands after contact with any new/outside surface.
-COVID-19 is most likely to spread in crowded places like restaurants, clubs, fitness centres, and movie theatres.
+COVID-19 is most likely to spread in crowded places like restaurants, clubs, fitness centers, and movie theatres.
 Be vigilant for signs and symptoms.
 COVID-19 signs include fever, cough, shortness of breath, and other symptoms.
 It’s especially necessary if you’re doing errands, walking into the workplace, or in other situations where keeping a physical distance of six feet is challenging.

 Stronger Immunity, Greater Odds!

 A drywall is easier to break or a concrete wall?
 Yes, you guessed right!
 Immunity plays a vital role in these situations.
-Healthy eating and increasing immunity is an underrated defense layer in fighting with COVID-19.
+Healthy eating and increasing immunity is an underrated defense layer in fighting COVID-19.
 Given the current situation, we must adopt healthy lifestyle changes and a healthy diet to fight back stronger.
-Avoiding eating sugar and Trans fat as they are considered very dangerous for immunity and overall health.
+Avoid eating sugar and Trans fat as they are considered very dangerous for immunity and overall health.
 Having a good intake of vegetables, fruits, and dry fruits.
 Eating low glycemic-index foods is the new safe haven.
 Taking proper supplements to overcome any vitamin or mineral deficiency.
 Including activities in daily routine such as workout, yoga, cardio, and stretching.
 All of this can be achieved with minimum resources if given priority.
 Eating healthy with any workout activity is also a great tool for fighting stress and depression.